danrfletcher/agile-obsidian/README.md

     -   Link tasks to other items in your vault, creating a web of dependencies.
     -   Add metadata like version numbers, PR links, or status tags (e.g., "Blocked," "Review").
     -   Ensure consistent formatting for all metadata.
+    -   Easily remove inserted templates via right-click context menu for quick iteration without disrupting your editing flow.

 -   **When to use this feature:**
     -   Use this whenever you are creating a new piece of work that fits an Agile concept.
 Instead of typing out a title manually, use a template to get the correct formatting and icon automatically.
+Use the right-click removal for rapid prototyping or corrections.

 -   **Use Cases and Guided Workflows:**
     -   **Use Case U1: Create a New Project Initiative**